 - Accounting exposés: We highlight companies with particularly egregious accounting where we think there is significant downside to fair value which is not reflected in the market.
 We publish around five of these reports each year.

+In addition, we publish around twenty in-brief reports each year on more topical issues or companies embroiled in accounting scandals.
 Please download the file to read summaries and watch videos of past reports.